tuzz/xteam_schedule/README.md

 **Defaults:**
 The default weekly working schedule is identical to the same as the one set up above. i.e. 9am-5pm Mon-Fri, with lunch from 12pm-1pm.

+## Under Development

+This gem is far from complete.
+The following is a list of features that are under development:

+* Resource images
+* Sort by
+* Holidays
+* Absences
+* Remote access
+* To assign
+* Advanced colour controls
+* Schedule splicing between dates
+* Advanced image support
+* Built-in example
+* Documentation
+* Binary operators
+* File system hooks
+* Date/duration helpers
+* Generating reports

 ## Contribution

 Please feel free to contribute, either through pull requests or feature requests here on Github.